-The ratio of 1 to 80 between the number of treatment and control group observations ensures a sufficiently large matching potential to apply conditional propensity score matching here.
-This approach combines exact matching on a number of covariates with consecutive onedimensional propensity score matching.
+The rich information from the administrative data ensures the CIA assumption is reasonable.
+The ratio between the number of treatment and control group observations is 1 to 80.
+The large pool of control observations ensures the quality of matched sample.

+This approach combines exact matching on a number of covariates and propensity score matching.

-First, propensity scores for each of the six types of further vocational training are estimated by using the whole sample of non-participants (2,376,000 observations) and applying different specifications.
-The choice of the appropriate specification was then based on balancing and Hotelling tests.
-Therefore, we allowed the number and nature of covariates for estimating the propensity score to differ between the types of further vocational training.
+First, propensity scores for each of the six types of further vocational training are estimated from the whole sample of participants and non-participants.
+The specification of propensity score is selected from different specifications using balancing test.4 Therefore, the specifications of propensity score differ between the types of further vocational training.